 Commercial interest in the mm-wave spectrum has grown steadily over the past decade.
 Unlike most of the lower frequency spectrum, where silicon based technologies dominate, III-V devices still provide a distinct performance advantage at millimeter wave frequencies and a number of III-V materials and device technologies compete in the applications marketplace.
-This is in spite of recent advances in device performance and circuit design techniques that has enabled silicon to start capturing the mm-wave application space, as well.
+However, recent advancements in Silicon On Insulator (SOI) CMOS technologies have allowed silicon based technologies to enter mm-wave markets e.g. RF switches.

 Each of the III-V technologies offers unique tradeoffs in cost, performance, and availability.
 Currently, III-V devices and integrated circuits are manufactured on three substrate materials: GaAs, InP, and SiC.
+In the future III-Vs fabricated on large diameter Si wafers may provide more cost effective solutions.

-For performance driven applications in which high levels of integration are needed, we expect a drive towards heterogeneous integration of III-V and silicon technologies.
+For performance driven applications in which high levels of integration are needed, we expect a continued drive towards heterogeneous integration of III-V and silicon technologies.
 Such an approach would enable designers to take advantage of the high-frequency performance of the III-Vs and the high-density integration and processing capabilities of silicon.
 In the future, we may see other III-V compound semiconductors, and even carbon-based semiconductors, including diamond and graphene, being developed for this spectrum.